-Students are not permitted to make phone calls during the day except in case of emergency.
-Students will not usually call home for forgotten books, projects, lunch, etc. Students may not have cellular phones in their possession at school.
+Students are not permitted to make or receive phone calls during the day except in case of emergency.
+In this case, the principal or secretary must be notified before the student makes or accepts the call.
+Students may not call home for forgotten books, projects, lunch, etc. Students may not have cellular phones in their possession at school.
 Cell phones required for after school activities must be given to the classroom teacher to hold during the day.